Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 ## Which datasets are considered?

-Considering which datasets the community views as solved or still having room for improvement, or those in more privacy-sensitive domains, we currently include CIFAR-10, ImageNet, CheXpert, and EyePACS.
+Considering which datasets the community views as solved or still having room for improvement, and those in more privacy-sensitive domains, we currently include CIFAR-10, ImageNet, CheXpert, and EyePACS.
 If you would like to suggest a new dataset, please open an [issue][issues].

 ## Why only vision?